 While rates of HIV in the Democratic Republic of Congo (DRC) are relatively low at 1% (UNAIDS, 2015), prevalence in population centers and along economic corridors has remained a consistent concern among public health officials.
 Among those most deeply affected are children—the DRC is home to an estimated 290,000 children orphaned by AIDS, and tens of thousands more are made vulnerable due to an HIV-positive parent or caregiver whose illness compromises their ability to meet the needs of their children.

-EDC works with local partners in eight health zones around the city of Lubumbashi on the following activities:
+EDC works with local partners in PEPFAR-supported health zones of Haut-Katanga, Kinshasa, and Lualaba provinces on the following activities:

-- Strengthen health and social service referral systems to improve households' access to needed services
+- Strengthening of health and social service referral systems

-- Deliver comprehensive training programs for parents and caregivers on subjects such as positive parenting skills, early childhood development, adolescent health and development, and caring for children living with HIV
+- Comprehensive training for parents and caregivers, including early childhood development, adolescent development, and caring for children living with HIV

-- An estimated 43,000 orphans and other vulnerable children will benefit from ELIKIA activities.
+- An estimated 27,000 orphans and other vulnerable children and their caregivers will benefit from ELIKIA activities.

 Catholic Relief Services, Palladium Group, Caritas Katanga